EatMoreChicken/CentOS/README.md

     Run `sudo systemctl status httpd.service` to verify that the service is back up and running.
 5. Now you can visit `172.20.240.11/info.php` from the Windows 10 machine and it will now display information about PHP that is created in step 3.
 ## Adding a User to the Database <a id="adduser"></a>
-Add a user to the database using the follwoing commands:
+Add a user to the database using the following commands:
 1. `mysql -u root –p` to login as root

     After entering MYSQL, the terminal should look something like this: